We’ve made homemade candy our whole lives, but we especially love to make it around the holidays (and more specifically Christmas).

 Notes

-Make ahead of time.
-Toffee can be stored in an airtight container at room temperature for 1–2 weeks.
-You can also refrigerate it to extend the shelf life to about 3 months.
+Store.
+Toffee can be stored in an airtight container at room temperature for 1–2 weeks or refrigerated for up to 3 months.

 Variations.
-To change up your toffee, switch out the milk chocolate chips for semisweet, dark, or white chocolate, or use chopped almonds, toffee bits, candy cane bits, or holiday sprinkles in place of the pecans.
+Switch out the milk chocolate chips for semisweet, dark, or white chocolate, or use chopped almonds, toffee bits, candy cane bits, or holiday sprinkles in place of the pecans.

 Nutrition